 What do you really know about real estate agents in Singapore?
 More importantly, do the services they offer really justify the steep fees some of them charge?
 This article will break down some of the assumptions you may have about them and give you tips on how to deal with property agents.

-Here’s a preview of the 7 myths about property agents:
+Here’s a preview of the

 You may think that the more property agents you have, the higher your chances of buying or selling your house.
 Well, we hate to break it to you, but all agents use the same platforms for property listings.
 That means you’ll end up drawing from the same pool whether you have one agent or several.